eaotnc/eaotnc/README.md

 have lovely hobbies as a photographer

 - 👀 I’m interested in Front-End Development, UX/UI, Data Visualization
-- ❤️ I’m in love with Vue.js React.js, Svelte, Astro
+- ❤️ I’m in love with Vue.js React.js
-- 🌱 I'm currently learning Solidjs, Qwik, Monorepo, Playwright, Micro Frontend

 ### Skill and Tools: